HyagoOliveira/InputSystem/README.md

 Use this approach tho show sprites you know will never change or when the input system cannot detect the key.

-## How to name Sprites?
+### How to name Sprites?

 If you created a new action and want to know how to name the Sprite for it, find your Input Actions asset, select your Action and click on the **T Button** next to Path field.
 Copy only the string after `<Device>/` prefix:

 ![Finding Action Name](/Documentation~/FindingActionName.png)

-On each Sprite Asset, go to Sprite Character Table and paste this string on the field name:
+On each Sprite Asset, go to Sprite Character Table and paste the string on its name field:

 ![Finding Action Name](/Documentation~/RenameAction.png)